arkadiuszpasek/timer/README.md

 You can check it [here](https://arkadiuszpasek.github.io/timer/#/)

-## It has a mobile version with React Native
+## It has a mobile version built with React Native

 The mobile version currently is a bit simplified compared to web version.
 Check it [here](https://github.com/arkadiuszpasek/timer-native/)